Open field (animal test)

-Developed by Calvin S. Hall, the open field test is an experimental test used to assay general locomotor activity levels, anxiety, and willingness to explore in animals (usually rodents) in scientific research.
+Developed by Calvin S. Hall, the open field test (OFT) is an experimental test used to assay general locomotor activity levels, anxiety, and willingness to explore in animals (usually rodents) in scientific research.
 However, the extent to which behavior in the open field measures anxiety is controversial.
-The open field test can be used to assess memory by evaluating the ability of the animal to recognize a stimuli or object.
+The open field test can be used to assess memory by evaluating the ability of the animal to recognize a stimulus or object.
 Another animal test that is used to assess memory using that same concept is the novel object recognition test.

 Concept

 Animals such as rats and mice display a natural aversion to brightly lit open areas.
 However, they also have a drive to explore a perceived threatening stimulus.
 Decreased levels of anxiety lead to increased exploratory behavior.
 Increased anxiety will result in less locomotion and a preference to stay close to the walls of the field (thigmotaxis).

 Experimental design

 The open field is an arena with walls to prevent escape.
 Commonly, the field is marked with a grid and square crossings.
 The center of the field is marked with a different color to differentiate from the other squares.
 In the modern open field apparatus, infrared beams or video cameras with associated software can be used to automate the assessment process.

 Behavioral patterns measured in the open field test include: